LC-Linkous/Example_Genetic-Algorithm-Drawing/README.md

 * documentation update with expanded references for further reading
 * code clean up for multi-organism (population2)  + increased control from user settings
 * cell inspiration from: https://blog.4dcu.be/programming/2020/02/10/Genetic-Art-Algorithm-2.html
+* interative UI for selecting start/pause/stop/save and single/multi organism options rather than using main.py for all configurations

 ### Added features since initial commit
 * options for multiple organisms